Grand Shaftesbury Run and Tri weekend

 I saw my friend Suzanne out on the bike route.
 Unfortunately, her friend had a puncture, so she stopped to help him repair his bike.

 I enjoyed the bike route, although there were a couple of tricky turns.
 None of the hills were too difficult, although a few parts of the road were a bit gravelly.
 I also saw some of the handcycle athletes out on the course.
 I had so much respect for them as they must have had a very tough time.

-I managed to pass a few athletes out on the course and did a great flying dismount, so I finished in 1:53:42.7 (20th).
+Out on the course I managed to pass a few athletes.
+I also did a great flying dismount, so I finished in 1:53:42.7 (20th).

 I had a reasonable transition (43.8 seconds) and headed out for the run.
-Liz was cheerleading (and doing the run for Suzanne who was injured) and managed to snap a picture as I shouted to her.
+Liz was cheerleading (and doing the run for Suzanne who was injured).
+She took a picture as I shouted at her.

 The run course had two laps, which were very picturesque.
 The trees and flowers were in bloom, which helped to distract me a bit as I was not running as well as I’d hoped to.
 One of the best bits of the run was at the far end of the estate where there were some drummers who gave me a bit of a lift.

 I thought that my running had improved and so not only was I aiming for an Olympic distance PB, but I also thought that I might be able to finish my run in under 1 hour.